-- Adopt a family for the holidays – We don't exchange gifts, a tradition started by my son when they need help paying for dinner.
-So I love adopting a family and shopping for a list given to me.
+- Adopt a family for the holidays – We don't exchange gifts, a tradition started by my son when they needed help paying for dinner.
+So I love adopting a family and shopping for their list.
 Today my family is part of Singleton Mom's Santa program.
 There are lots of ways to find families or grab a star off one of the gift trees at the mall.

 - Donate an old car instead of selling it – In southern NH, there's a network of churches that house and feed the homeless.
 We donated our last car to them after getting it tuned up, cleaned and I had fun wrapping a big red ribbon over the roof.
 Be careful with which organization you pick, as the one before this sold the car which made me angry.

 - Boxes of groceries – When my boys were little, they loved going grocery shopping with me.
-The each got a cart to fill for “their family”.
+They each got a cart to fill for “their family”.
 I put the boxes in first to save time, and they had fun shopping like a grownup.
-I only nixed one item – boxes of chocolate straws and I set a limit of one box per boy.
+I only nixed one item – boxes of chocolate straws (allowed one box per boy).

 Leave a Reply